Inexact Stochastic Mirror Descent for two-stage nonlinear stochastic programs: Numerical experiments

-To check the implementations and compare the accuracy and CPU time of all methods, we first consider problems \eqref{smdmodel11}-\eqref{smdmodel12} and \eqref{smdmodel21}-\eqref{smdmodel22} with $n=5,10$, and a large sample of size $N=20\;000$ of $\xi_2$.
-In these experiments, the L-shaped method terminates when the relative error is at most 5\%.
+To check the implementations and compare the accuracy and CPU time of all methods, we first consider problems \eqref{smdmodel11}-\eqref{smdmodel12} and \eqref{smdmodel21}-\eqref{smdmodel22} with $n=5,10$, and a large sample of size $N=20\;000$ of $\xi_2$.\footnote{The deterministic equivalents of these instances are already large size quadratic programs.
+For instance, for $n=10$, the deterministic equivalent of Problem \eqref{smdmodel21}-\eqref{smdmodel22} is a quadratically constrained quadratic program with 200 010 variables and 20 0001 quadratic constraints.} In these experiments, the L-shaped method terminates when the relative error is at most 5\%.
 The CPU time needed to solve these instances with the L-shaped method, SAA, and SMD are given in Table \ref{cpufirstsmallinstances}.
 For these instances, we also report in Table \ref{optvaluefirstinstances} the approximate optimal values given by all methods knowing that for the L-shaped method we report the value of the last upper bound computed.
 For SMD, the approximate optimal value after $N$ iterations is given by $\hat f_N$.
 On the four experiments, all methods give very close approximations of the optimal value, which is a good indication that the methods were well implemented.
 SMD is by far the quickest and SAA by far the slowest.
 For the instance of Problem \eqref{smdmodel11}-\eqref{smdmodel12} with $n=10$, we report in the left plot of Figure \ref{figSMD1} the evolution of the approximate optimal value along the iterations of SMD.\footnote{Naturally, after running $t-1$ of the $N-1$ total iterations, the approximate optimal value computed by SMD is $\displaystyle \frac{1}{\sum_{\tau=1}^t \gamma_\tau(N)} \sum_{\tau=1}^t \gamma_\tau( N) \Big( f_1(x_1^{N,\tau}) + f_2( x_2^{N,\tau }, x_1^{N,\tau}, \xi_2^{N,\tau}) \Big)$ obtained on the basis of sample $\xi_2^{N,1},\ldots,\xi_2^{N,t}$ of $\xi_2$.} We also report on the right plot of this figure the evolution of the upper and lower bounds computed along the iterations of the L-shaped method for the instance of Problem \eqref{smdmodel11}-\eqref{smdmodel12} with $n=10$.
 For problem \eqref{smdmodel21}-\eqref{smdmodel22}, the evolution of the approximate optimal value along the iterations of SMD is represented in Figure \ref{figSMD2}.
-For SMD and these simulations, we obtain a stabilization of the approximate optimal value after 10 000 iterations (observe that with SMD the approximate optimal value is not the value of the objective function at a feasible point and therefore some of these approximations can be below the optimal value of the problem).
+Observe that with SMD the approximate optimal value is not the value of the objective function at a feasible point and therefore some of these approximations can be below the optimal value of the problem.

 We now consider larger instances taking $n=200$, $400,$ and $600$.
 For these simulations we do not use SAA and L-shaped method anymore which were not as efficient as SMD on previous simulations and require prohibitive computational time for $n=200, 400, 600$, and we compare the performance of SMD and the four variants ISMD 1, ISMD 2, ISMD 3, and ISMD 4 of ISMD defined above.